Frequently Asked Questions

 Plantricious Friendly foods meet all of the CP Guidelines except for guidelines 6 & 7 for sodium and fiber.
 The Plantricious Friendly certification was created to identify those foods that may be used as an ingredient or with a Certified Plantricious recipe or food.
 Plantricious Friendly foods are not intended to be complete meals on their own.

-Plantricious seals are only found on prepared and packaged plant-based foods found on shelves and menus.
+The Plantricious seal can be found on prepared and packaged plant-nutritious foods on shelves and menus.
+For recipes following the Plantricious guidelines visit us on Pinterest.

 Follow us on Pinterest where we house all of our Certified Plantricious and Plantricious Friendly recipes and more.